Post-Quantum

 Identity via DNA name tied to your cryptographic key pair.
 No personal data required.

-DNA Connect runs on Nodus — a post-quantum Kademlia DHT with ML-DSA + ML-KEM support, PBFT consensus, and a 6-node production cluster.
+DNA Connect runs on Nodus — a post-quantum Kademlia DHT with ML-DSA + ML-KEM support, BFT witness consensus and a distributed production cluster.

 Post-quantum C engine under the hood